Feline Leukemia Virus

 - Inflammation of the gums and/or mouth tissues

-A complete blood count is done to determine if the cat has anemia or other blood disorders.
-Diagnosis of feline leukemia can be difficult and is made by blood testing.
+In order to properly diagnose FeLV, a complete blood workup must be done in order to determine if your cat has anemia or other blood disorders.
+FeLV can be difficult to definitively diagnose, but diagnosis is done through blood testing.